dszczyt/dotvim/README.markdown

 - Open files and buffer super-fast and super-easy with [ctrlp][]
 - Explore files and projects with [NerdTree][]
-- Tame wild buffers with a nice buffer list provided by [MiniBufExplorer][]

 The default color scheme is [Solarized light][solarized], a nice low-contrast colorscheme that really pleases the eye even after hours of work.
 Additionally